artsy/eigen/docs/best_practices.md

 #### Styling

-[palette](src/palette) is our reusable component toolkit, which uses [styled-system](https://styled-system.com/getting-started/) under the hood.
+[@artsy/palette-mobile](https://github.com/artsy/palette-mobile) is our reusable component toolkit, which uses [styled-system](https://styled-system.com/getting-started/) under the hood.
 [Here](palette.artsy.net) you can see palette in action.
 Some of our most used elements are `Flex`, `Box`, `Text`. `Separator` and `Spacer`.

 We want to move towards an [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) and have all our UI elements in palette.
-Please do not add components there without consulting with **@pvinis** first.

 ### TypeScript